Bolaji61/.../README.md

-# ...
-Just a webpage that's crap
+A novice webpage about Chess